matestack/matestack-ui-core/docs/guides/200-basic_building_blocks/README.md

 MatestackUiCore.matestackEventHub.$on('my-event', reactToEvent)
 ```

-Matestack also uses events to give you the option to hook into some processes like page loading and run custom javascript, for example to trigger complex page transition animations, but there is an easier way for simple page transitions animations.
+Matestack also uses events to give you the option to hook into some processes like page loading and run custom JavaScript, for example to trigger complex page transition animations, but there is an easier way for simple page transitions animations.

 To learn more about the event hub head over to our [event hub api](/docs/api/000-base/50-event_hub.md)

 ## Core Features

 You learned about matestack apps, pages, components, custom components, custom Vue.js components, the event hub and you have heard about matestacks core Vue.js components.
-They are Vue.js components that implement useful features which would else require you to write javascript.
+They are Vue.js components that implement useful features which would else require you to write JavaScript.
 Following up is a short introduction to matestacks unique components that enable you to write rich, modern UIs with ease.

 **transition**